KarlTaht/karltaht.github.io/README.md

 ### Passion for Organization

 Productivity maximization is key for anything.
-I'm firm believing in organization to promote efficiency, and quite simply enjoy it.
+I'm a firm believer in organization to promote efficiency, and quite simply enjoy it.
 I'm looking forward to documenting some of my best strategies.
 This year's going to be a particular challenge as I'll be working from home until May!

 ### Research Papers